Lateral thinking applied to everyday family situations

 Lateral thinking is often about disrupting something you don’t like, to create a better outcome.

-(See the BACKWARDS PLANNING free lesson for a deeper understanding.)
+(See BACKWARDS PLANNING for a deeper understanding.)

 – – – – –